 We work to provide the safest living situations possible.
 You’ll be living in an urban environment where—like most city neighborhoods—crime can be an issue and levels of safety are unpredictable.
 Our staff will provide resources for dealing with crime prevention and safety, and you’ll be living in a concerned community where you and your housemates will help each other use caution and safety.

 You should be prepared to share a room for all or part of the program year.
 Our houses may have some singles, but most rooms are doubles.
-We don’t assign rooms – each household decides together how to divide up the living space.
+We don’t assign rooms – each household decides together how to divide up the living space during a facilitated rooming conversation where Corps Members are able to advocate for their needs.
+If you have questions, please reach out to us at [email protected]

 Our programs are a space for the kind of skill-building, leadership training, and consistent reflective practice that strengthen all effective activists and provide the foundation for a future in social change work.
 You’ll meet with local social change leaders, engage in personal and communal reflection on the year’s unfolding challenges and accomplishments, create space to debate ideas and methods of social change, and participate in trainings on the skills you need to successfully pursue justice work and sustain yourself in the long-term.